 The National Sleep Foundation recommends toddlers (1-2 years) get 11 to 14 hours, preschoolers (3-5 years) get 10 to 13 hours, and kids from 6- to 13-years-old get 9 to 11 hours While sleep needs decrease as kids get older, school-age kids still require more than adults do (9 to 11 hours versus 7 to 9 hours).
 That’s partly due to the emotional and mental growth happening during this stage of life.
 “The brain is a relatively immature organ.
 It doesn’t finish developing until you are a young adult,” explains Dr. Goodstein.
 Much of this development occurs during sleep hours.

-How Many Hours of Sleep do Kids Need?
+How Many Hours of Sleep Do Older Kids Need?

 It’s unlikely in very young children that too little sleep will be a problem.
 “If you have a baby sleeping only 10 hours, something else is going on with his health,” says Dr. Goodstein.
 Pain is one major reason for sleep insufficiency in young kids.
 “Gastrointestinal issues are a common problem we see that interferes with a child’s ability to sleep,” he says.
 If your little one is struggling to get within an hour of the recommendations, talk with your pediatrician.